datamade/data-making-guidelines/README.md

 #### Makefile 101
 When you run a ```make``` command, ```make``` will look for instructions in a file called ```Makefile``` in the current directory.
 The building block of a makefile is a "rule".
 Each "rule" specifies (1) a *target*, (2) the target's *dependencies*, and the target's *recipe* (i.e. the commands for creating the target).

-The general structure of a single make "rule":
+**The general structure of a single make "rule":**
 ```
 target: dependencies
 [tab] recipe
 ```
-**Targets** - the target is what you want to generate. it can be an output filename, an output pattern, or a [variable](https://github.com/datamade/data-making-guidelines#variables)
+**Targets** - the target is what you want to generate. make expects all targets to be files, with the exception of [phony target](https://github.com/datamade/data-making-guidelines#phony-targets). a file target can be an output filename, an output file pattern, a [variable](https://github.com/datamade/data-making-guidelines#variables)
-**Dependencies** - dependencies are optional. dependencies (aka files that need to exist in order to make the target) can be filenames, filename patterns, or [variables](https://github.com/datamade/data-making-guidelines#variables)
+**Dependencies** - dependencies are everything that needs to exist in order to make the target. make expects all dependencies to be files. dependencies can be filenames, filename patterns, or [variables](https://github.com/datamade/data-making-guidelines#variables). dependencies are optional.
 **Recipes** - recipes are commands for generating the target file. any command you can run on the terminal is fair game  for recipes - bash commands, invoking a script, etc.

 [some content here about how make determines what to make & in what order, based on the rules & what files exist]